-Using Wix is easy because of the hundreds of templates Wix provides its users.
+Using Wix is easy because of the hundreds of templates it provides.
 It also has a toolbar that is similar to most word processors, so you can easily change fonts and backgrounds, or add images and videos to your web page.
-It is also simple to sign up for Wix, so in a matter of minutes you can begin creating your website.
+It is also simple to sign up for an account, so in a matter of minutes you can begin creating your website.

 There are quite a few websites like Wix out there, all with slightly different features to offer you.
-The most popular alternative to Wix is Weebly.com, which has the same concept and basic payment structure as Wix.
+The most popular alternative is Weebly.com, which has the same concept and basic payment structure.
 Another popular alternative is Jimdo.com, which offers an online store option with its free service; this is different from Wix and Weebly, which require you to pay for a premium plan to unlock this feature.
-Shopify.com focuses on helping users set up an online storefront (and offers a free trial!), while Strikingly.com considers itself the easiest of the website-builders out there.
+Another option is Shopify.com, which focuses on helping users set up an online storefront (and offers a free trial!).
+To learn more about these and other competitors, check out this detailed article.

 That’s our introduction to Wix.
-In the rest of our Wix course, we'll show you how to put together your very own website on Wix, from signing up for an account to picking the right template for your website to how to work some of the basic editing functions of Wix.
-Check out our step-by-step tutorial on how to use Wix to become a Wix pro today!
-We can also teach you all about Wix templates so you can get the most out of Wix, right from the start.
-Don’t forget to learn about how much Wix may cost you, and read our review of Wix before you decide if Wix is right for you.
+In the rest of our Wix course, we'll show you how to put together your very own website, from signing up for an account to picking the right template for your website to how to work some of the basic editing functions.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.